 Jane grew up in South Africa where the spectacular wild lands and abundant wildlife engendered her with a passionate love of the land.
 She has brought her love of the wild unspoiled areas of Africa to western USA.
-Jane has over 15 years’ experience in the conservation arena, working with grassroots, regional and national groups, to rally communities to lead the fight from the air against the destruction of valuable habitats and wild lands.
-She believes it is time for diverse voices and underserved communities across the West to help re-imagine the conservation narrative.
+Jane has 20 years’ experience in the conservation arena, working with grassroots, regional and national groups, to rally communities to protect our last remaining ecosystems, vital watersheds and to minimize climate chaos with proactive balanced management plans for public lands.
+She works hard to ensure diverse voices and historically marginalized communities across the West are on the plane and at the table to help re-imagine the conservation narrative.
 Jane strives to maintain a high level of education and advocacy in the EcoFlight programs and is committed to educating the youth in this country about their embattled environment.
-Jane has served on the board and governing council of the Waldorf School on the Roaring Fork, is currently on the board at Aspen Journalism, volunteers for English in Action as a tutor, and has been a senior mentor in the local Buddy Program.
+Jane has served on the board and governing council of the Waldorf School on the Roaring Fork, is currently on the boards of Aspen Journalism and Aspen Hall of Fame, volunteers for English in Action as a tutor, and has been a senior mentor in the local Buddy Program.
 In South Africa, Jane lectured in the Linguistics Department of the University of Witwatersrand.
-Jane is responsible for the grant writing and much of the program organization of EcoFlight, and has her private pilot’s license.
-Jane has been with EcoFlight since 2004.
+Jane has her private pilot’s license and has been with EcoFlight since 2004.

 Dave has always followed his passion for the outdoors.
 He owned and operated a mountain bike tour and cross-country ski tour business for 16 years.
 He also taught outdoor education classes at Colorado Mountain College for many years.
 After selling his outdoor recreation company, Dave started a business specializing in small business bookkeeping and consulting and has been with EcoFlight since 2009.